 - No advance payment

-- You can do the payment during the tour cash to your Guide
+- You can make the payment in cash to your guide during the tour.

 Canadians in Cassino Battlefield Tour:MORE TOURS IN THIS AREA